tomickigrzegorz/autocomplete/README.md

   // default selects the first item in
   // the list of results
   // by default is false
-  selectFirst: true,
+  selectFirst: false,

   // add text to the input field as you move through
   // the results with the up/down cursors
   // by default is false
-  insertToInput: true,
+  insertToInput: false,

   // the number of characters entered
   // should start searching
   // by default is 1
-  howManyCharacters: 2,
+  howManyCharacters: 1,

   // the characters entered in
   // the input field are cached
   // by default is false
-  cache: true,
+  cache: false,

   // prevents results from hiding after
   // clicking on an item from the list
   // by default is false
-  disableCloseOnSelect: true,
+  disableCloseOnSelect: false,

   // enter the name of the class by
   // which you will name the group element